Skip to Content

 Massey University is conducting an intervention trial to determine whether olive leaf extract supplementation can reduce blood pressure and other heart disease risk markers.
-The study will take place at Massey University’s Albany campus starting in March 2013.

 This project has been reviewed and approved by the University of Reading (UK) Research Ethics Committee, Reference UERC 13/02.

 For any other enquiries, please email Stacey Lockyer or call 094140800 ext 41183.

 Page authorised by Head of Institute